Alleged airport shooter remanded in custody, details of gun revealed

 The charges put to Ammoun indicated the gun he allegedly used to fire five rounds inside the airport terminal on Sunday afternoon was a Smith & Wesson .38/200 revolver.

-Ammoun did not apply for bail and was remanded in custody by magistrate Robert Cook, who ordered that he undergo a psychiatric assessment upon induction at Canberra's jail.
+Ammoun did not apply for bail and was remanded in custody by magistrate Robert Cook, who ordered he undergo a psychiatric assessment upon arrival at Canberra's jail.

 During the 63-year-old's brief first appearance, Legal Aid lawyer Tamzin Lee said Ammoun had asked to have any representatives of the ABC excluded from the courtroom.

-Mr Cook declined to do so, agreeing with chief Crown prosecutor Anthony Williamson that the matter was being heard in an open courtroom that the ABC had "every right" to be in.
+Mr Cook declined to do so, agreeing with prosecutor Anthony Williamson that the matter was being heard in an open courtroom that the ABC had "every right" to be in.

 Ammoun was arrested on Sunday afternoon by Australian Federal Police officers stationed inside the airport, at which he is said to have arrived about 1.20pm.